stackhpc/ansible-role-openhpc/README.md

 To deploy and configure `slurmdbd`:

-* Configure a mariadb or mysql server as documented in the slurm accounting (documentation)[https://slurm.schedmd.com/accounting.html]
+* Configure a mariadb or mysql server as described in the slurm accounting [documentation](https://slurm.schedmd.com/accounting.html) on one of the nodes in your inventory and set `openhpc_enable.database `to `true` for this node.
 * Set `openhpc_enable.database` to `true` for one of the nodes in your inventory
 * Set `openhpc_slurm_accounting_storage_type` to `accounting_storage/slurmdbd`.
 * Configure the variables for `slurmdbd.conf` below.